aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 I seemed no closer to finding the answer to my question: why a maximum of 250,000 feet?

 I finally found the answer in Katz’s article in **Photogrammetric Engineering**:
-“...to permit the use of this slide rule in oblique photography computations”. (reference) The manual states that “the problems associated with oblique photography are much more difficult than the corresponding problems in vertical photography” and that “This slide rule can be used in conjunction with other aids for oblique photography; these are now under development…”.
+“...to permit the use of this slide rule in _oblique photography_ computations”. (reference) (emphasis mine)

+The Model 520/700 manual states that “the problems associated with oblique photography are much more difficult than the corresponding problems in vertical photography” and that “This slide rule can be used in conjunction with other aids for oblique photography; these are now under development…”.

 Katz’s article in **Photogrammetric Engineering** discusses these “other aids”.
 The Smithsonian National Air and Space Museum has a prototype, dated 1949, donated by Katz: